Donald Trump defies judge, gives courtroom speech on tense final day of New York civil fraud trial

 Engoron then told Trump he had a minute left, let him speak a little more, and then adjourned.

-Lawyers representing New York state were scheduled to give their closing remarks in the afternoon.

-The exchange took place hours after authorities responded to a bomb threat at the judge’s house.
-Police checked out the threat at Engoron’s Long Island home, which came a day after he denied the former president’s extraordinary request to deliver his own courtroom close, officials said.
-The proceedings were not delayed.
+“What we have not heard from defendants are any new facts,” state lawyer Kevin Wallace said in his summation, arguing that Trump’s financial statements were false and “each defendant was acting knowingly and intentionally” to inflate the numbers.

+Trump echoed the bulk of his courtroom speech at a news conference later Thursday that served as counter programming to the state’s closing argument.
+Trump peppered his remarks at a lower Manhattan office building he owns and could lose control of as a result of the trial with barbs about President Joe Biden, rape accuser E. Jean Carroll and other adversaries.

-At 5:30 a.m. on Thursday, hours before the trial's final day was to begin, Nassau County police said they responded to a "swatting incident" at Engoron's Great Neck home.
+The day began with police on Long Island checking out the threat at Engoron's Long Island home.
+At 5:30 a.m.
+Nassau County police said they responded to a "swatting incident" at the house in Great Neck.
 Nothing amiss was found at the location, officials said.

+Taking the bench a few minutes late, Engoron made no mention of the incident.

 The false report came days after a fake emergency call reporting a shooting at the home of the judge in Trump's Washington, D.C. criminal case.
 The incidents are among a recent spate of similar false reports at the homes of public officials.